Banded Brittle Star, Ophiocoma alexandri

 Banded Brittle Star, Ophiocoma alexandri.
 A very common brittle star collected from a tidal pool in the greater Los Cabos area, Baja California Sur, January 2016.
 Wing span: 15 cm (5.9 inches).

 Phylogeny: The Banded Brittle Star, Ophiocoma alexandri (Lyman 1860), is a member of the Ophiocomidae Family of Brittle Stars.
-An informal name for this species is Alexander’s Spiny Brittle Star.
+They are also known as Alexander’s Spiny Brittle Star.

 Reproduction: The Banded Brittle Star reproduces via broadcast spawning.
 Fertilization occurs externally through the water, producing zygotes that develop into free-swimming pluteus larva.
 This results in distinct male and female sexes in equal numbers, known as gonochoric reproduction.